tsafavi/tsafavi.github.io/index.md

 layout: default
 ---

-I am a Senior Researcher at Microsoft Research Redmond working on emerging applications and capabilities of large language models for information retrieval and recommendation.
+I am a Senior Researcher at Microsoft Research Redmond working toward universal information retrieval and recommender systems with large language models.
 I graduated from the University of Michigan in May 2022 with a PhD in computer science working with <a href="http://danaikoutra.com" target="_blank">Danai Koutra</a>.
 My dissertation focused on combining structure and text for advanced graph learning.

 __Contact__: tarasafavi \[at\] microsoft.com